marketshop-io/patagon.dev/blog.md

 title : Blog
 layout: blog
 description: >
   "Hi there !
-Here you will find out what are we doing, where are we going and what is this Mercado Stack platform about."
+Here you will find out what are we doing, where are we going and what is this MarketShop platform about."
 ---